 Step 4: Analyze Your Competition

 Another often overlooked step, analyzing competitors lets you evaluate how competitors position themselves.
-To take a portion of the market share, you must identify the source from which you are taking it.
-Consider the following:
+To gain market share, you need to understand where your competition stands.
+Evaluate:

 Understanding how your competition operates in these areas is crucial.
 Once you know this, you can begin to make final decisions regarding how you’ll expand.